Posted on

 Remember listening to stories from your grandmother as a child?
 Surely, listening to stories must be the most exciting part of your day!

-But what if I say, stories hold the power to engage adults equally?
+But what if we say, stories hold the power to engage adults equally?
 Good stories can catch your attention, the best ones can create ripples that spark movements.

 With stories, you are not just stating the facts in blatant sentences, but rather painting a picture with words!
 Stories ignite emotions and imagination; something that bullet points and paragraphs of long text wouldn’t!